oracle/oracle-database-operator/docs/ordsservices/examples/existing_db.md

 ```

 ### Database credential secrets
-In this example, we use a native Kubernetes.
+In this example, we use native Kubernetes Secrets.
 For production, store credentials in external vaults or use Oracle Wallets to store database credentials.
 Ensure any external-vault integration aligns with Oracle security and compliance guidelines.

 **⚠️WARNING⚠️** When using Kubernetes Secrets ensure secrets are protected at the Kubernetes level by following the [Good practices for Kubernetes Secrets](https://kubernetes.io/docs/concepts/security/secrets-good-practices/) in the official Kubernetes documentation.